gabrielpoca/replacer.nvim/README.md

 # replacer.nvim

-replacer.vim allows you to edit lines, file names and folders at the same time.
+replacer.nvim makes a quickfix window editable, allowing changes to both the content of a file as well as its path.
+You can use this to rename files or move them around.
+When moving a file around, if the origin folder gets empty, it's deleted.

 See the example below.

 ![Demo](./demo.gif)